common-workflow-language/cwl-website/README.md

 ## Improvements (Code)

-* Reorganize assets files, to ensure SEO link consistency on deployment
+* **Reorganize assets files, to ensure SEO link consistency on deployment**
 	* Otherwise setup 301 Redirects
 * Generate proper favicon files
 	* Should be at least 260x260px
-* Fill in SEO info
+* Fill in SEO info in _config.yml
 * Improve 404 Page.
 Make sure Footer stays on bottom
 * Rename implementation.html to implementations.html
 * Remove incorrect links like `<p><a name="Leadership_Team"></a></p>`
 * Fix content width btwn 576-768px
 * Search field is non-functional
-* Check Aria Roles
+* Should I use mixins at the bottom of the file, or within classes?

 ## Deployment

+* **Reorganize assets files, to ensure SEO link consistency on deployment**
+  * Otherwise setup 301 Redirects
 * Setup proper staging site (not on GitHub pages)
 * Reactivate `jekyll-seo-tag`
 * Ensure SEO link consistency
 * Google Analytics
+* Remove the `<meta name="robots" content="noindex" />` from head.html
+* Check Aria Roles

 ## Notes